Yeoncheon FC

 Yeoncheon FC (연천 FC) is a semi-professional South Korean football club based in Yeoncheon County.
 The club competes in the K4 League, the fourth tier of South Korean football.

-Before the 2025 season, the club was based in the city of Chungju and was named FC Chungju, but relocated to Yeoncheon in December 2024.
+Before the 2025 season, the club was based in the city of Chungju and was named FC Chungju, but it relocated to Yeoncheon in December 2024.

 History

 As Chungju Citizen FC

 At the end of the 2016 season, Chungju Hummel, a professional team which played in the then K League Challenge, was disbanded, and in their absence, a new team, Chungju Citizen Football Club, was formed.
 The team was founded on 27 December 2017, but the founding ceremony was only held on 17 March 2018.

 In their inaugural season, the team finished fourth in the K3 League Basic, qualifying for the promotion play-offs against Yangju Citizen.
 The match ended in a draw.
 According to the competition rules, the team that finished higher in the league was declared the winner, with Chungju promoted to the K3 League Advanced.

 In their second season, competing in the K3 League Advanced, Chungju Citizen finished last.
 At the end of the season, the Korea Football Association (KFA) merged the K3 League and the Korea National League into a new semi-professional K3 and K4 league system.
 Chungju and other teams that finished in the bottom places of the K3 League Advanced joined teams from the K3 League Basic to form the new K4 League.

-In their third season, their first in the newly formed K4 League, they finished ninth.
+In their third season, which was their first in the newly formed K4 League, they finished ninth.

 At the beginning of 2021, the team left Tangeumdae Stadium and moved to Chungju Sports Complex.
 In November of that year, they signed a youth agreement with Chungju Shinmyeong Middle School and adopted it as their youth team.
 The team finished the season in fourth place, qualifying for the promotion play-offs.
 The match against Dangjin Citizen finished in a draw and Chungju, as the lower-placed team in the league, failed to advance.